-Employee at British embassy in Berlin arrested on Russian spying charges | DW | 11.08.2021
+Employee at British Embassy in Berlin arrested on Russian spying charges | DW | 11.08.2021

 German police arrested a UK national on suspicion of spying for the Russian intelligence service in exchange for cash, authorities announced on Wednesday.

-The suspect — identified only as David S. in line with German privacy laws — works at the British embassy in Berlin, police said.
+The suspect — identified only as David S. in line with German privacy laws — worked at the British embassy in Berlin, police said.

-Federal prosecutors arrested him in the nearby city of Potsdam for allegedly forwarding documents to the Russian intelligence service since November 2020.
+Federal prosecutors arrested the 57-year-old in the nearby city of Potsdam for allegedly forwarding documents to the Russian intelligence service since November 2020.
 The suspect's home and workplace were searched after the arrest.

-British and German authorities were involved in the investigation of the suspect, who is being brought before the Federal Court of Justice that will decide on his pre-trial detention.
+British and German authorities were involved in the investigation of the suspect, who is being brought before the Federal Court of Justice to decide on pre-trial detention.

 The German Federal Prosecutors Office accused the man of working for a foreign secret service.